Adam Wonus drives past a 1940s house he recently purchased in east Orlando’s Milk District and spots a vagrant slipping into an open window.

-Eyeing a dilapidated blue house as he drove around his properties in his black Audi, Wonus said: “This one I want so badly.”
+Eying a dilapidated blue house as he drove around his properties in his black Audi, he said: “This one I want so badly.”

 The houses sport quality materials and finishes and get pressured washed every year, Wonus said.
 Cars are prohibited from parking on the front-lawn sod he has planted.

 Nearby, Rod Vermilio of Distinguished Development and Contracting Inc. is at work on a townhome and duplex project he expects will have rentals and sales from the $300,000s.